Memorial Mass Held To Remember Members Of Family Who Were Murdered In Miramar 25 Years Ago

 “It’s a scar, like every day you got a needle in it and you just digging it, it won’t heal.
 Maybe that can ease a little bit if we know who did this and why,” Mardy said.

 Police believe the crime scene was staged to look like a drug killing, but detectives don’t buy it.
-They say it was personal and it was rage.READ MORE: Going To The Fort Lauderdale Air Show This Weekend?
-Here's What You Need To Know
+They say it was personal and it was rage.READ MORE: Miami Weather: Brief Passing Showers Next Few Days

 “Why a 6-weeks-old baby got killed in a condition like that.
 Why?”
 Laverne asked.